Five facts about the Tornio LNG terminal

-The largest liquefied natural gas (LNG) terminal in the Nordic countries will be opened this year 2018 in Tornio, Finland.
+The largest liquefied natural gas (LNG) terminal in the Nordic countries was opened in 2018 in Tornio, Finland.
 Replacing oil-based fuels with LNG is a concrete step towards cleaner air at sea.
 The number of LNG ship refuelings is growing massively – up 40% on the year before.

 Liquefied natural gas (LNG) is used increasingly as an industrial as well as a road and marine transport fuel.
 LNG is rapidly reforming the energy and transport sectors.
 LNG is a popular alternative to oil-based fuels, and its direct deliveries to customers are important particularly in the Nordic countries where the coverage of gas pipeline networks is limited.